 All schools must keep and maintain a paper or electronic record of the checks which have been carried out on:

-All staff employed at the school
+All staff employed by the school/Trust

+All members of the proprietor body including members and trustees of an Academy Trust (see section 8)

-Supply staff employed by the school
+Supply staff employed by the school/Trust

-Supply staff engaged through an agency (see paragraph 8)
+Supply staff engaged through an agency (see section 9)

-Staff employed centrally by the Local Authority but working in individual schools on a regular basis e.g. FMS staff, Property Services staff (Cleaners, Caretakers), County Catering Staff and Peripatetic music service staff (see paragraph 9)
+Staff employed by other employers to work in individual schools on a regular basis e.g. outsourced catering and cleaning staff, peripatetic music service staff, etc.

-All others who have regular contact with children at the school who meets the definition of Regulated Activity (see DBS Policy document). including:
+Whilst not statutorily required, we would recommend that others who have regular contact with children at the school who meets the definition of Regulated Activity (see page 35 Keeping Children Safe in Education 2020 (updated 2021)) are included on the SCR, including:

-Volunteers
+Volunteers (see section 14 below)

 Trainee teachers*